 Protective Foam - Options, Design and Manufacture

+Our engineers can advise which grade of foam would be best suited to ensure that your products are amply protected and held securely.
+Low density (LD) grade foam ranges from LD15 to LD70 (with the number denoting the weight of 1m³ of raw material).
+Common selections of LD grade foam are LD18, LD29 and LD45.
 Conductive (SD & CN), flame retardant (FR), low smoke (F & FHT), high temperature (NA & NB) and high durability (MP), amongst others, are all available in a variety of densities.

 We also offer cost effective open cell foams where their use is appropriate.

-To be as efficient as possible Barum & Dewar utilise computer aided manufacturing (CAM) techniques.
+To be as efficient as possible, Barum & Dewar utilise Computer-Aided Manufacturing (CAM) techniques.

-Foam insert CAD models created during the design process are digitally exported and directly used to program computer numerically controlled (CNC) foam cutting machines.
+Foam insert CAD models created during the design process are digitally exported and directly used to program Computer Numerically Controlled (CNC) foam cutting machines.
 The machines accurately follow paths and profiles from the CAD data to ensure final inserts match the intended design exactly.
 Multi-head machines are used to increase productivity further.